rmm286/grapebot_simulation/gazebo_plugin_model_dir/README.md

 - model_name: determines which model is used to build the rows.
 - row_size: determines how many rows are built in the custom world.

-The map_fil JSON contains information about how to build the world, origin and odom_T_gps are two fields that determine how any given coordinate is transformed from the UTM frame to the local frame.
-The Rows field contains a set of pairs of coordinates.
-These coordinates define the endpoint of rows and are the basis for the custom world.
+The map_fil JSON contains information about how to build the world.
+Origin and odom_T_gps are two fields that determine how any given coordinate is transformed from the UTM frame to the local frame.
+The Rows field contains many pairs of coordinates.
+These coordinates define the endpoints of rows and are the basis for the custom world.